 CNDSI

-Founded in 2009 the Columbia University’s Advanced Consortium on Cooperation Conflict and Complexity (AC4) has been at the forefront of research in the area of multidisciplinary research aimed at addressing complex global problems related to peace, conflict, violence, and sustainability.
-Expression of an ongoing collaboration with the Sant'Egidio Foundation for Peace and Dialogue, the Cooperative Nuclear Disarmament and Sustainability Initiative - CNDSI focuses on actual cases of cooperative nuclear disarmament and their impact on sustainability through four lenses:
+Founded in 2009, Columbia University’s Advanced Consortium on Cooperation, Conflict, and Complexity (AC4) has been at the forefront of research in the area of multidisciplinary research aimed at addressing complex global problems related to peace, conflict, violence, and sustainability.
+Expression of an ongoing collaboration with the Sant'Egidio Foundation for Peace and Dialogue, the Cooperative Nuclear Disarmament and Sustainability Initiative (CNDSI) focuses on actual cases of cooperative nuclear disarmament and their impacts on sustainability through four lenses:

 • Political diplomatic dynamics